xarray-contrib/xarray.dev/src/posts/introducing-inference-data/index.md

 At each of these steps the PPLs generate many arrays, and not only single dimension arrays, but multi dimensional arrays.
-The prior predictive distribution, the posterior distribution, the posterior predictive distribution, the log likelihood, and even the input data are all numberical quantities that need to be captured and ordered to facilitate analysis.
+The prior predictive distribution, the posterior distribution, the posterior predictive distribution, the log likelihood, and even the input data are all numerical quantities that need to be captured and ordered to facilitate analysis.

 Often these arrays need to be passed to specialized functions in order to check for MCMC convergence, model comparison, or getting summaries from the target distribution.